 Being able to provide low-cost international shipping to backers is a great offer for any crowdfunding campaign, but it takes a lot of preparation to ensure the process is as smooth as possible.

-A PC’s capacity to provide international shipping to backers will largely hinge on their financial resources and willingness to explore partnerships with fulfillment centers and 3PLs.
+A creator’s capacity to provide international shipping to backers will largely hinge on their financial resources and willingness to explore partnerships with fulfillment centers and 3PLs.

 Returns and Lost Packages

 Dealing with returns and lost packages can be frustrating for backers and project creators alike.
 Return policies vary between project creators and can depend on the type of reward or product offered to backers.
 For hardware makers, having a clearly articulated warranty and returns policy in place is essential.
 To get an idea of best practices, research similar campaigns or reach out to project creators in similar industries for advice.

 Keeping costs as low as possible comes with certain compromises.“Ultimately you can provide very robust shipping services to almost anywhere in the world, but it costs a fair amount of money to do so,” de Brun says.
 “Especially with crowdfunding, a lot of customers want to pay the least amount they can with shipping.
 What that means is that it comes with this idea of using economy-type shipping — using USPS and affiliates to deliver packages.”
 But even carriers with the best reputations can run into problems.
 “What this means is that you start to give up on tracking stuff,” de Brun says.
 You may know when a package left the country, but you don’t know what happens when it hits local postal carriers.
 It becomes a lot more work when it comes to diagnosing problems when they arise.”

 As a result, de Brun says the company’s approach to lost packages is focused on the customer.
 “When someone didn’t get a package, we build this into our cost-of-doing business to resend the package in those cases.
 We don’t spend a lot of time figuring out how to recover lost packages.
 We’re focused on getting backers the product.”